-Updated 2nd September 2017
+Updated 9th September 2019

 I am a member of the EAA (US), Cessna Pilots Association (US), AOPA (US), AOPA (NZ), SAA (NZ), RAA (NZ), NZ 185 Group, Air NZ Flying Club, Catalina Preservation Society, Canterbury Recreational Aircraft Club (CRAC) and the Marlborough Aero Club.
 I am passionate about all facets of aviation..

-How did I get involved in the light aircraft fraternity?
+How did I get involved in light sport aircraft?
 In 2015 I happened to visit Norfolk Island.
-There I chanced to meet local engineer and a fellow aviator, Haydn Bell whom I discovered had built an aircraft on the Island with two friends.
-The aircraft was an ICP Savannah S. Following an invitation and a flight in it with him, I was immediately hooked.
-What a fantastic aircraft!
-Docile and strong with a remarkable short take off and landing performance but yet capable of such an incredible range.
+There I chanced to meet local engineer and a fellow aviator Haydn Bell, whom I discovered had built an aircraft on the Island with two friends.
+The aircraft was an ICP Savannah S. An invitation for a flight in it followed and I was hooked.
+‘What a fantastic aircraft’, my immediate impression.
+Docile and strong with remarkable short take off and landing performance but yet capable of such an incredible range.

 “As far as I am concerned, the Savannah is the best all round aircraft of all available.
 Fantastic for sight seeing, with clear doors and high wing.
 Amazing STOL performance.
 Fantastic cruising aircraft – 90 kts.
 Great range – 600NM +1/2 hour reserve.”